WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

         Lint Tools
         Refactoring
       ))Avoid Vibe Coding!((
-    ((📢<br>Operation))
+    ((📢<br>Promotion))
       Community<br>Building
       Online<br>Promotion
-        Domestic Platforms
-        International Platforms
+        Major Platforms
+        Developer Communities
+        Social Media & Content
 ```

 While I’ve mastered the art of “brewing” a 100+ star project, there are still two big questions I’m wrestling with:

 1. **How do I keep growing, rather than peaking too soon?** Projects usually get a surge of stars during the big promotion push, but soon after, it’s back to getting no stars for days.
 How do I keep the momentum going?
-2. **How do I attract more contributors, instead of flying solo?** I get the occasional PR, but most of the time, I’m doing all the work myself.
-How can I ~~trick~~ attract more people to contribute?
+2. **How do I attract more contributors, instead of flying solo?** I get the occasional PR, but most of the time, I'm doing all the work myself.
+How can I encourage more people to contribute?

 These are the questions I’m still pondering, and I’d love to hear your experiences and thoughts.